vkoppelo/esp-tylo/README.md

 - [X] **Shows current temperature.**\
 *Initial value is 0°.
 Relies on updates that are sent by the heater.*\
-*My heater/panel is configured for celsius and therefore only tested for celsius.*
+*My heater/panel is configured for celsius and therefore only tested with celsius.*
 - [X] **Enable/disable heater.**\
 *Status is unknown until the first toggle of heater or lights.*
 - [X] **Enable/disable lights.**\